PharrellLiu/some-leetcode-solutions/README.md

 # some leetcode solutions

 This is the collection of some leetcode problems' solutions.
-The problems are from the collection of top interview questions.
+The problems are from the collections of top interview questions.

-Here is the URLs:
+The URLs:

 https://leetcode.com/explore/interview/card/top-interview-questions-easy/